 In their endeavor to recover the diary, Moretti became physically attracted to Han Li.
 And why not?
 She was tall and athletic with long brunette hair, in her late 20’s, had porcelain-like skin, and with a voice like Angelina Jolie.
 However, he was afraid to approach her because of his own insecurities, and also after seeing her martial arts skills dispatch several bad guys.
 Han Li, for her part, knew of his attraction but ignored it, focusing instead on her mission.
 At the end of The Archivist, for reasons she probably couldn’t explain, she kissed him before he boarded his flight back to the United States with his sister’s body.
 It could have been a goodbye kiss to someone she’d never see again, or letting go of feelings that were trapped with her.
 Moretti, not expecting what happened, didn’t know what to make of it.
 However, that kiss kept him awake during his flight home and for many nights thereafter thinking of the possibilities of what might have happened given another day in Venice.

 That’s the way their relationship ended in The Archivist.
 In The Abductions, their relationship begins as friends, neither one pursuing more as they once save each other’s lives in trying to find and save the presidents.
 By the end of the novel they become close friends, primarily because Moretti doesn’t have the confidence to ask her to go away with him, so they can get to know each other better.
 He gets close – but can’t seem to make the leap.

-In the next installment of the Matt Moretti and Han Li series, The Payback, Moretti will be prodded by someone who has his eyes on Han Li.
-This novel will be out in the middle of 2019 and will be a continuation, as far as the storyline is concerned, of The Abductions.
+In the next installment of the Matt Moretti and Han Li Series, The Payback, Moretti will be prodded by someone who has his eyes on Han Li.
+This novel will be out in the middle of 2020 and will be a continuation, as far as the storyline is concerned, of The Abductions.
 In The Payback you’ll learn much more about Moretti and Han Li, and about Nemesis.